 Tsar Nicholas had not been a very effective leader and was a reluctant one from the beginning.
 He didn’t want to be Tsar but the death of his father at the age of forty nine forced Nicholas to take the throne.
 The family were deeply devout and religious and they believed in sacred duty.
-“God had ordained them to their position in life” and this idea kept them apart from their fellow Russians.
+“God had ordained them to their position in life” and this ancient idea and tradition kept them apart from their fellow Russians.
 Tsarina Alexandra believed in the old autocratic rule and encouraged the Tsar in that direction.
 Russia had been a serfdom until the mid 1800’s and the new working class that arose did not fare much better in the cities than those who toiled the vast farmlands.

 The reign of Nicholas seemed ill fated from the start.
 The world was changing rapidly and feudal Russia struggled to catch up with the modern progress of it’s European neighbours.
 To make matters worse, Nicholas made a series of blunders – the first of which happened in 1896 at his magnificent coronation celebration where all the ambassadors and royals of Europe were in attendance..
 Away from the palace, the Khodynka field in Moscow was designated for citizens and peasants to celebrate but it was unable to accommodate the vast numbers that did arrive from the outlying areas.
 Eventually there was a stampede with late comers trying to get to the dwindling refreshments and gifts that had been provided.
 Thousands were crushed to death.
 Instead of declaring a day of mourning Nicholas had been advised by his ministers to proceed with the festivities.

-This was not an auspicious beginning and indeed as time went on, he continued to remain out of touch with the suffering of his people and the unrest that was brewing.
+This was not an auspicious beginning and indeed as time went on, he continued almost naively to remain out of touch with the suffering of his people and the unrest that was brewing.
 The disaster of the Bloody Sunday protest in 1905 further added to the cry for a revolution and reform.
 When Nicholas at last agreed to an elected parliamentary Duma it was too late.
 His war with Japan over Manchuria proved disastrous and World War I was even worse for the Russian people.

 In his personal life Nicholas was devoted to his Tsarina, Alexandra of Hesse.
 The two remained deeply in love for the rest of their lives and they were among the very few royals who actually shared a bed and bedroom.
 The palaces of the Tsar were worlds unto themselves and the family remained insulated there.
 They were a loyal and loving, hands on family, who spent as much time together as they could.
 They took delight in photographing themselves, and Anastasia, the youngest and impish daughter, had her own Kodak Brownie box camera.
 The images captured were charming and natural and ultimately a poignant chronicle of an extraordinary family doing ordinary things.
 Anastasia even took “selfies” in front of a mirror.